 Upon hearing the distant noise, Deke tells another goon named Chuck to investigate before he ultimately comes across his mutilated body.
 After gunning him down, Jane proceeds to engage the remaining henchmen in a gunfight.
 She then reaches Angela and comforts her with the knowledge that her father sent her here to get her out.
 Shortly after freeing her, the young girl reacts to the final batch of thugs that’re approaching them.
 Jane manages to take one out with a knife before shooting her way out.

 After reaching the port, Angela gets placed upon an adjacent boat as Vasko struggles to push the craft out to sea, due to the soreness throbbing throughout her right arm.
 Suddenly, she gets shot by Deke before realizing that the explosives are mere seconds away from exploding.
 As Deke’s right-hand man gets his bazooka prepared in order to destroy Angela and the boat, Jane causes a distraction with some gunfire.
 Deke then shoots her into the water as she feigns her demise before making it onto the boat while they’re not looking.
 After they finally notice, they open fire on the boat as Vasko and Angela are forced to take cover.
-Just then, the C-4s are detonated as Deke and his right-hand fiend are engulfed by the roaring explosion as our main ladies begin to drift out to safety.
+Just then, the C-4s are detonated as Deke and his right-hand fiend are engulfed by the roaring explosion while our main ladies begin to drift out to safety.

 She goes on to explain that the kidnappers tried to run her down with the clown van shortly after she accepted the job.
 No one else but Tom would’ve known about that in such a short time and the other henchman, Sean & Pauly, aren’t smart enough to come up with this scheme or even set up the explosives upon the island in order to cover up their tracks.
 Tom objects to this accusation before Jane learns that Joe doesn’t “move drugs” within his operations.
 She then says that Mackey would’ve required his boss to get distracted in order to move the new “high-end heroin” in order to finance his own usurpation of power over Fonti.
 Tom does admit to some movement within the drug business, but he wouldn’t want any harm upon Angela and that Vasko shouldn’t be able to coerce Joe into taking her word.
 During the whole argument, Jane has been taking some rope off of the curtains and ties one end to a desk.
 From there, she grabs Mackey, wraps up his ankle and throws him out the window.
 Fonti then forces him to confess, to which he admits his attempt to move some drugs in order to save the whole operation.
 Furious with the fact that his daughter was sold out and nearly mutilated by the murderous clowns, Joe wants Jane to cut the rope and let his former aide fall to his death.
 However, she leaves that option to Fonti with a knife that she sticks onto his desk before taking her leave.
 After offering one final bit of comfort to Angela, she heads out as Issue 2 ends with her narration saying how she wishes that she could be like the kid, in that she actually has an bright future.
 As for what Joe ultimately decided to do with Tom, that’s left ambiguous as she mentions that she may have heard a scream.